matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Strangler pattern: Incrementally replace components of the old application with new services.

+#### Quiz

+**1. You need to design a social application to reach a much broader audience than before.
+You want to achieve scalability, reliability, and security.
+Select two best practices that you can implement to build scalable, more secure, and highly available applications?**

+- Design for loose coupling between application components.
+- Manage your application’s code and environment by using a code repository and a dependency management system.

+**2. You have a mission-critical application that is accessed globally.
+You must make sure that your application is able to serve traffic reliably.
+What is the best way to check if your application is ready to serve traffic?**

+- Implement a health-check endpoint for each service.

+**3. Which of the following statements is true?**

+- For transient network errors, applications should implement retry logic with exponential backoff and fail gracefully if the errors persist.

+**4. Identify two key aspects of this application's architecture.**

+- The application will require longer development and QAcycles as the system grows in features and complexity.
+- The application is monolithic because all layers need to be deployed as a single unit.

+**5. Identify three key aspects of a sound architecture for a continuous integration and delivery (CI / CD) system.**

+- When a developer commits code into the code repository, a continuous integration tool such as Jenkins builds a container image for the application.
+- Builds are tested in the development environment and canary deployment before promoting to the production deployment.
+- Canary deployments can help catch unexpected issues before they affect a large number of users in production.

+**6. Which of the following is considered a best practice when developing cloud-native applications?**

+- Implement API gateways to make backend functionality available to consumer applications.

 ### Cloud SDK, Cloud Client Libraries and Firebase SDK

 **The Cloud Client Libraries**